-95.34 Tree Replacement Standards Related to Development Activity tree retention may exceed the standards in subsection (1) of this code section.
+95.34 Tree Replacement Standards Related to Development Activity

+This section establishes the minimum tree planting requirements for development permits using a tree credit system.
+This section does not establish a maximum retention standard for existing trees.
+Required tree retention may exceed the standards in subsection (1) of this code section.
 Single-Family Dwellings, Short Plats, Subdivisions, Two/Three-Unit Homes, Cottage/Carriage Dwellings, and Accessory Structures